-For example, in the figure below, you could add another SNMP string for the 10.1.2.* network in addition to the one already configured.
+For example, in the figure above, you could add another SNMP string for the 10.1.2.* network in addition to the one already configured.

 The last thing to configure before we run discovery is the preferred management IP.
 Once the devices are discovered and added to the inventory, how do you want to manage them?
 Do you want to see the device list with DNS, loopback IP, or local hostname configured on the devices (aka sysName)?
 If DNS is not used on your network devices, go ahead and select sysName.
 If devices have a specific management VLAN and all the devices have loopback configured for that, it would be a good idea to use that.
 DNS is my last choice as the device names become very long and it clutters up the device selector.